-- 9.1 Grab samples must be collected in glass containers.
+9.1 Grab samples must be collected in glass containers.
 Conventional sampling practices should be followed; however, the bottle must not be prerinsed with sample before collection.
 Composite samples should be collected in refrigerated glass containers in accordance with the requirements of the program.
-Automatic sampling equipment must be as free as possible of plastic and other potential sources of contamination. - 9.2 The samples must be iced or refrigerated at 4°C from the time of collection until extraction. - 9.3 All samples must be extracted within 7 days and completely analyzed within 40 days of extraction.
+Automatic sampling equipment must be as free as possible of plastic and other potential sources of contamination.

+- 9.2 The samples must be iced or refrigerated at 40°C, from the time of collection until extraction. - 9.3 Adjust the pH of the sample to 6 to 8 with 6N sodium hydroxide or 6N sulfuric acid immediately after sampling.